-There's countless lists like these out there, where a ton of people who never played an hour of vidya their whole lives try to help you remember the Mario Bros theme or that one Tetris song.
-I'm not going to do you like that.
+There’s countless lists like these out there, where a ton of people who never played an hour of vidya their whole lives try to help you remember the Mario Bros theme or that one Tetris song.
+I’m not going to do you like that.
 I’m going to show you the real classic video game songs.

 I’m going to take you back to the true gems from the real video game culture of the late 80’s to early 90’s, the actual golden era of gaming back when it was actually about gameplay instead of a new paint job of graphics for the same old crap.